alanchelmickjr/vercel-next.js-ai-chatbot/README.md

 Artifacts provide a workspace-like interface alongside the chat interface, similar to ChatGPT's Canvas and Claude's Artifacts:
 - Text Artifact: Work with text content like drafting essays and emails
 - Code Artifact: Write and execute code (Python)
-- Image Artifact: Work with images (editing, annotating, processing)
+- Image Artifact: Work with images (generation, editing, annotating, processing)
+  - AI-powered image generation using advanced image models
+  - Generate images from text descriptions or titles
+  - Version history with undo/redo capabilities
+  - Easy copying of generated images to clipboard
 - Sheet Artifact: Work with tabular data (creating, editing, analyzing)

 Custom artifacts can be created by adding new folders to the `artifacts` directory with client and server components.